Archaeological sites, cultural heritage and museums

 House of flowers (Tito's final resting place) - Belgrade

 The House of Flowers is located In one of the most beautiful locations in Belgrade, with a great view of the city.
 It was built in 1975, as a winter garden for the needs of the former President of Yugoslavia, Josip Broz Tito.
-It consist of a fountain, rest rooms - working and sleeping rooms, lounge, guest room, library and other rooms.
+It consists of a fountain, restrooms - working and sleeping rooms, lounge, guest room, library, and other rooms.

 Today there is a permanent exhibition in the House of Flowers, consisting of a memorial room with a book of sorrow and an exhibition featuring local, republican and federal batons that Yugoslav youth carried on the occasion of Tito`s birthday on 25th May, celebrated as the Youth Day.
 The set contains written messages that Tito received with relays, photos of bearers of relays as well as festivities on the occasion of the Youth Day, marshal uniforms and others.

 Lepenski Vir is one of the largest and most significant prehistoric archaeological sites from the Stone Age.
 The culture of the place is around 8.5 millennia old and it is a cradle of archaeological discoveries that have changed our knowledge about the early Stone Age in Europe.
 It is located on the right bank of the Danube near the town of Donji Milanovac.
 This site is protected as a nature reserve.